Shamsu-vai/TravelEaseRepo/README.md

 # TravelEase
 Introduction

 TravelEase is a comprehensive ticketing system designed to support various modes of transportation including buses, trains, airplanes, and launches.
-This project provides a centralized platform for both transportation companies and passengers, offering a safe and efficient way to manage ticketing services.
+This project provides a centralized platform for both transportation companies and passengers, offering a safe and
-Features

     Multi-Modal Ticketing: Support for bus, train, air, and launch ticketing systems.
     Company Registration: A secure platform for transportation companies to register and avail of services.